Adamm00/IPSet_ASUS/README.md

 - A supported ASUS router running Asuswrt-Merlin with IPSet version 6 or 7.
 - A writable USB partition recognised by the installer.
-- Enough free USB space for a swap file and Skynet data.
+- Enough free USB space for Skynet data and swap when required.
 A 1GB swap file is the minimum supported size; 2GB is recommended.
 - SSH access to the router for manual installation.
 The installer enables custom JFFS scripts if required and may request a reboot.

-Skynet requires a swap file rather than a swap partition.
-The installer can create and maintain the swap file automatically.
+Swap is optional on 2GB-class routers with at least 1.5GiB of usable RAM.
+Smaller routers require a swap file rather than a swap partition.
+The installer can create and maintain the swap file automatically; existing optional swap is left in place.

 ## Installation